Skip to content

 Read Wagar, Instructional Assistant

-Read (he/him) first joined our crew in the summer of 2010 as a high school volunteer.
+Read (he/him) first joined our crew in the Summer of 2010 as a high school volunteer.
 He enjoyed working with our kids so much that he continued to volunteer throughout high school, college, and beyond.
 In the summer of 2020, he officially joined our staff and was a critical member of our educational team as well as one of our key COVID health and safety assistants.
 Today Read works at a preschool year around and helps out when still he can at Nearby Nature.
 When Read is not at Nearby Nature, he enjoys camping, hiking, swimming, cooking (baking especially), and game nights.

 Sam Pickard, Instructor